lesind22/Advanced-Text-Analysis-Project-8510/README.md

 	deactivate

-Everything should return to its original format
+Everything should return to its original format.